justinjaywang/jekyll-theme-cypress/README.md

 # jekyll-theme-cypress

-A portfolio theme for Jekyll and Siteleaf.
+A theme for portfolios, for Jekyll and Siteleaf.

 ## Installation